2027 Polar Bear Calendars – A Year of Arctic Majesty

 - A polar bear’s fur isn’t actually white—each hair is transparent and reflects light to appear white.

 Polar bears inhabit the frozen regions surrounding the Arctic Ocean, including parts of Canada, Alaska, Greenland, Norway, and Russia.
-Their thick fur, dense body fat, and large paws allow them to withstand extreme cold and travel across vast stretches of sea ice.
+Their thick fur, dense body fat, and large paws help them withstand extreme cold and travel across vast stretches of sea ice.